-The primary analysis of the study will occur when all randomized subjects have been followed for $38 (\pm 3)$ days from randomization, and the study team will be unblinded to the results by treatment arm.
+The primary analysis of the study will take place when all randomized subjects have been followed for 38 (\pm 3) days from randomization.

-An updated analysis for those endpoints requiring of 90-day assessments will take place after the last randomized subject has had 90-day follow up from randomization.
+An updated analysis for those endpoints requiring 90-day assessments will take place after the last randomized subject has had 90 days follow up from randomization.